 All my tests came back great and God has truly blessed me with my health.
-I also went to eye movement desensitization and reprocessing therapy for the post-traumatic stress disorder I have experienced since my blood clots.
+I also went to eye movement desensitization and reprocessing therapy (EMDR) for the post-traumatic stress disorder I have experienced since my blood clots.
 I take a baby aspirin every day, but my fear remains a constant struggle.
 If you are reading this and you are going through the same thing, I want you to know that there is victory to be had.
-The only way I truly got peace of mind was through my faith in Jesus Christ.

 You know your body better than anyone else!
 If you feel like something is wrong, go in.
 Trust the doctors, but also do your own research.
 The personal stories on NBCA’s website and the online peer-to-peer discussion community are amazing, so reach out.